dlemstra/Magick.NET/Building.md

 - Git for Windows (>= 2.7.2)
 - Windows SDK (>= 10.0.10586)

+### Download the code

+The first step is to either clone this repository with `git` or download the latest [release](https://github.com/dlemstra/Magick.NET/releases) and unzip the file.

 ### Install Magick.Native

 Magick.NET uses the [Magick.Native](https://github.com/dlemstra/Magick.Native) library and that needs to be installed first.
-This can be done with the file `install.cmd` inside the [src/Magick.Native](src/Magick.Native) folder.
-The script will install the version that is specified in the file [Magick.Native.version](src/Magick.Native/Magick.Native.version).
-Currently this file is downloaded from DropBox so it is not easy to change the version inside the repository.
-Once GitHub Package Registory for NuGet packages is really public without requiring to login it will be possible to change the version inside the repository.
+To install this the following steps need to be done:

+- Log into your GitHub account and go to the **Settings**.
+- Now click on **Generate new token** on the top right.
+- Write the name of the token under **Note** and then select **read:packages** option, finally click **Generate token**.
+- Copy and store the token safely as it won't be shown again!
+- Download the latest stable [nuget.exe](https://www.nuget.org/downloads) and place it into the *tools\windows* folder.
+- Open a command prompt and navigate to the *src\Magick.Native* folder.
+- Type in `create-nuget-config.cmd <GitHub_Username> <GitHub_Token>` which will create *nuget.config* file.
+- Now type in `install.cmd` which will download the native libraries and copy it into the projects the need it.

+### Building the project

 After installing the Magick.Native library the `.sln` file of this project can be used to build the Magick.NET library.
+Inside VisualStudio select the desired version (Q8, Q16, Q16-HDRI) and build the solution.

+### Submitting a pull request

+Before opening a pull request the unit tests of the project should be run.
+The tests will only run in the `Test*` or `Debug*` configuration.
+If new functionality was added or if a bug was fixed with this pull request make sure that a new unit test is added to avoid a regression.
+Also make sure that there are no compiler warnings anymore because the GitHub actions build will treat warnings as errors.

 ### Debugging Magick.Native